 So which will Feser suggest be thrown overboard: “the claim that the Church has preserved the Deposit of Faith whole and undefiled” or Pope Francis himself?
 Feser’s vote is that Pope Francis should be seen as the fallible one:

 If Pope Francis really is claiming that capital punishment is intrinsically evil, then either scripture, the Fathers and Doctors of the Church, and all previous popes were wrong—or Pope Francis is.
 There is no third alternative.
 Nor is there any doubt about who would be wrong in that case.
-The Church has always acknowledged that popes can make doctrinal errors when not speaking ex cathedra—Pope Honorius I and Pope John XXII being the best-known examples of popes who actually did so. that the faithful may, and sometimes should, openly and respectfully criticize popes when they do teach error.
-The 1990 CDF document sets out norms governing the legitimate criticism of magisterial documents that exhibit “deficiencies.”
+The Church has always acknowledged that popes can make doctrinal errors when not speaking ex cathedra—Pope Honorius I and Pope John XXII being the best-known examples of popes who actually did so.
+The Church also explicitly teaches that the faithful may, and sometimes should, openly and respectfully criticize popes when they do teach error.
+The 1990 CDF document Donum Veritatis sets out norms governing the legitimate criticism of magisterial documents that exhibit “deficiencies.”
 It would seem that Catholic theologians are now in a situation that calls for application of these norms.

 In other words, Feser sees a stark choice: pretend the Catholic Church on key matters has been and is infallible or pretend that popes “not speaking ex cathedra” are.